-A Grievance is a Member request to have a BH-MCO or utilization review entity reconsider a decision concerning the medical necessity and appropriateness of a covered service.
 All filed Grievances follow the BH-MCO's internal Grievance process.
 The Member may file a request for a Fair Hearing, a request for an External Review, or both a request for a Fair Hearing and a request for an External Review of the BH-MCO's Grievance decision.

-There were four (4) Grievances filed in CY 2021 (one (1) Bedford County; three (3) Somerset County), the same total number as in CY 2020.
-One (1) Grievance was for the denial of IBHS; One (1) Grievance was for the denial of MH-PHP; two (2) Grievances were for the denials of RTF.
-The Grievance decisions were: one (1) upheld; three (3) overturned.
+There were 3 Grievances filed in CY 2022 (0 Bedford County; 3 Somerset County).
+One (1) Grievance was for the denial of MH-PHP and two (2) Grievances were for the denials of RTF.
+The Grievance decisions were: one (1) partially overturned; two (2) overturned.
+The decrease in Grievances for CY 2022 is in proportion to the decrease in service denials.